MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-II-Federal-Railroad-Administration-Department-Transportation/part-231-Railroad-Safety-Appliance-Standards/section-231.14.md

 (4) *Manner of application.* (i) Steps exceeding 18 inches in depth shall have an additional tread and be laterally braced.

-(ii) Sill steps shall be securely fastened with not less than 1/2-inch bolts with nuts outside (when possible) and riveted over, or with not less than 1/2-inch rivets.
+(ii) Sill steps shall be securely fastened with not less than1/2-inch bolts with nuts outside (when possible) and riveted over, or with not less than1/2-inch rivets.

 (c) *Side handholds*—(1) *Number.* Four.